dogstera/peer-graded/README.md

-The title of the project: Gessing Game
+# Guessing Game

-Make was run at: seg 11 mai 2020 18:05:03 WEST
+Make run was at: seg 11 mai 2020 19:00:12 WEST

-Number of lines in the file:
+Number of lines: 23